 Let’s take a closer look.

-- Premium XLR to USB-C connection
+- Microphone Interface: premium XLR to USB-C connection.

-- Proprietary Clipguard technology prevents microphone distortion
+- Proprietary Clipguard Technology: prevents microphone distortion.

 - Pro performance with the finest pre-amps - Achieve a brighter and a more open recording thanks to the best performing mic pre-amps the Scarlett range has ever seen.
 A switchable Air mode will add extra clarity to your vocals when recording with your Scarlett Solo.